Denny-Lin/DDK_-kernel_driver_template/README.md

 * ...
 <br><br>

+## Use alloc_chrdev_region(), rather than register_chrdev()
+* For new drivers, we strongly suggest that you use dynamic allocation to obtain your major device number, rather than choosing a number randomly from the ones that are currently free.

 * To have more control over the device numbers and the device creation you could do the following steps <br>
   (instead of register_chrdev()):